Reading, Writing and Maths

 Why is the teaching of Maths so important to us?

-We at Astmoor recognise that offering our students a good knowledge of mathematics will aid their lives as they progress to high school and further.
+At Astmoor, we recognise that offering our students a good foundation in mathematics will aid their lives as they progress to high school and further.
 Mathematics has an integral role in equipping young learners with not just calculation skills but with the ability to reason, to solve problems and seek explanations.

 How often do we teach Maths?

 Maths is taught on a daily basis throughout the school stages.
-All classes have the same timetabled session for mathematics and sessions generally last one hour.
-Classes also take part in mental maths shorter sessions.
+All classes have the same timetabled session for mathematics and sessions generally last one hour and fifteen minutes .
 Your child will also be encouraged to use mathematical understanding throughout other curriculum subjects as part of our school’s thematic curriculum.

-Currently our Year 1, 2, 3 and 4 classes undertake a mathematical programme derived from the Singaporean way of teaching mathematics.
+We teach Singapore Maths from Year 1 upwards.
 The Singapore Maths programme supports progression throughout the primary years and has a strong CPA (Concrete, Pictorial, Abstract) thread running throughout.
 This means that children are exposed to conceptual ideas at a concrete level with a range of apparatus (e.g. counters, beads, diennes and Numicon) before moving on pictorial representations.This may mean diagrams, sketches or using the Singapore bar model to solve problems.
 Doing so develops children’s deep conceptual understanding and skills proficiency which supports the next move into abstract mathematics, such as long division.